 Asset Management

-The first step in adopting the standard is to conduct a business maturity assessment.
-This is a measurable assessment of how many processes a business may already have, then determine how well each one is performing.
-Each business will have different priorities with different outcome expectations that should be tailored for that organization.
+- The first step in adopting the standard is to conduct a business maturity assessment.
+This measures existing processes and evaluates how well each one is performing, based on the organisation’s priorities and expected outcomes.

-An assessment completed by one of our competent assessors will identify where opportunities or weaknesses exist in the business.
-The report will provide clear measurable guidance on where to focus resources and effort.
+- An assessment by our assessors will identify opportunities or weaknesses in the business, with a report providing guidance on where to focus resources.

 David Randall